Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Discussion and outlook

-A crucial assumption in this work was driver adaptation to avoid bifurcations in the MFD, which has not been observed in the field to the best of our knowledge.
-Without driver adaptation a different DRL framework would have to be used with the reward function having to capture the possibility of localized gridlocks and the state observable by the agent having to capture their spatial extent.
+A crucial assumption in this work was full driver adaptation to avoid bifurcations in the MFD, which have not been observed in the field to the best of our knowledge.
+In the appendix, we have verified the congested network property and its detrimental impact on DRL still hold true with more realistic routing behaviors and network configurations in SUMO, where vehicles have actual destinations and different levels of driver adaptation.
+The code is also shared in an open Github repository:\url{https://github.com/HaoZhouGT/signal\_control\_paper}

+With non-adaptive drivers a different DRL framework would have to be used with the reward function having to capture the possibility of localized gridlocks and the state observable by the agent having to capture their spatial extent.
 The agent might also need to learn the origin-destination matrix since gridlock probabilities grow with the number of nearby origins and destinations.
-All the questions raised in this discussion are currently being investigated by the authors.

-Finally, we have verified that the results in this paper remain true under more realistic network configurations and other DRL training algorithms.
-This is shown in the appendix using the the open-source microscopic traffic simulator SUMO \citep{SUMO2012}, where we have also included an open Github repository.
+One of our ongoing studies \cite{zhou2021gridlock} is focusing on more realistic driver adaptation mechanisms.
+We conjecture that their impacts will be observed mainly on networks with short blocks under extreme congestion, where the blockage probability is higher, and that this will lead to bifurcations depending on the parameters of the driver adaptation model.